Download the Martha's Rule – Adult patient easy read leaflet (2MB)

 Your role is vital

-- Low energy, drowsy or sleepy
+- Low energy or unusual sleepiness.

-- Changes in breathing
+- Changes in breathing.

 - Anything else that worries you

-What to do if you’re still worried
+What to do if you’re worried someone is becoming more unwell

 Contact us